amytakeuchi/Practical-Time-Series-Analysis/SARIMA_Smoothing_Techniques.md

 <img src="images/SARIMA_results_4.png?" width="600" height="300"/>
 <img src="images/SARIMA_results_5.png?" width="600" height="400"/>
 <br />
-This code does the following:
+This code does the following: <br />
 - Generates a simulated seasonal time series with trend, seasonality, and noise.
 - Plots the original data, ACF, and PACF.
 - Fits a SARIMA(1,1,1)(1,1,1,12) model.
 This means: